 The Duke Funding Alert newsletter, published every Monday, provides information on all new and updated grants and fellowships added to the database during the prior week.
 This listserv is restricted to members of the Duke community.

 Dalmas A. Taylor Memorial Summer Minority Policy Fellowship

 The purpose of this fellowship is to honor the memory of Dalmas A. Taylor, who passed away during his term as President of SPSSI.
 Dr. Taylor had been involved for many years with SPSSI.
 In addition, he was instrumental in establishing the Minority Fellowship at the American Psychological Association and in increasing the APA’s attention to inclusion of people of color.

 This fellowship is administered in conjunction with APA and the APA Minority Fellowship Program.
 It provides an opportunity for a graduate student of color to work on public policy issues in Washington, DC.
-The fellowship also includes participation at the 2019 SPSSI Conference, which will be held on the second-to-last weekend of June in San Diego.
+The fellowship also includes participation at the SPSSI Conference, which is held in late June.